patrick-llgc/Learning-Deep-Learning/paper_notes/pointtrack.md

 #### Overall impression
 This work tackles the newly created track of [MOTS (multiple object tracking and segmentation)](https://arxiv.org/abs/1902.03604) <kbd>CVPR 2019</kbd>.
 It uses tracking-by-segmentation.
 It uses existing work of instance segmentation, and the main contribution lies in the association/tracking part.

+[PointTrack](pointtrack.md) uses a single stage instance segmentation method with a seeding location.
+This makes it compatible with many instance segmentation method, such as [CenterMask](centermask.md) or [BlendMask](blendmask.md).

 [deepSORT](deep_sort.md) extracts features from image patches, while [PointTrack](pointtrack.md) extracts features from 2D point cloud.

 #### Key ideas